 News from you 6/15/2007

 Welcome to this week’s edition of News From You, an eclection* of tidbits, commercial and non-commercial news of interest to F-I infovores.
-If you have an interesting link, news or piece of interest to the community, feel free to pass it along.
+If you have an interesting link, news or piece of interest to the community, feel free to.
 Regarding commercial notices (vested parties), if you’re one of my designers or allied member of the community (meaning, you’ve bought my book), I’ll announce your commercial notices such as openings, launches (including websites), news and press pieces.
 All other commercial parties should review submission guidelines.
 I credit all sources, be sure to include your web address if you want a link.
 Lastly, you may remain anonymous but you have to tell me.

 Today’s first submission is from Malissa Long of Austin TX who sends a link to The Return of the Sweatshop from the June 2007 edition of Papierdoll.
 Unfortunately, citations to substantiate the title are slim; only listing data from Behind the Label from 1997-2000.
 It is entirely possible I’m wrong but I’d think that the incidence of sweatshops is decreasing.
 I don’t suggest that the situation doesn’t bear improvement but it is generally accepted that fewer than 3% of apparel manufacturers in the U.S. are sweatshops.